 Traditional Farming Practices

 In the past, farming of Pacific Bluefin Tuna has relied on catching juvenile Tuna in the wild, raising them to maturity, and then selling the fish to markets.
 In light of overfishing and concerns of extinction, this practice has been deemed unsustainable.
 Many fisheries use net pens for Pacific Bluefin Tuna farming as well; those fish are fed using baitfish which creates an unsustainable system.
 These unsustainable practices make it important to find alternative practices to meet the high demand of Pacific Bluefin Tuna.

 Artificial Hatching Technology

 In April 2019, the Foundation for Food and Agriculture Research granted $945,000 to Ichthus Unlimited to start a Pacific Bluefin Tuna hatchery in the San Diego Bay.
-Resembling the lab in Japan, they would hatch eggs and nurture them into juveniles before being transferred to a new location where they would grow into full maturity.
+Resembling the lab in Japan, they hatch eggs and nurture them into juveniles before being transferred to a new location where the juvenile fish grow into full maturity.
 The eggs are sourced from a complex network of international suppliers that was established in order to improve worldwide shipment and husbandry processes.
 This has proved successful, with an after-shipment survival rate of over 80%, even during the COVID-19 pandemic.

-Although the hope for this hatchery would be to create a more sustainable way to meet the demand for Pacific Bluefin Tuna and protect the wild population as it recovers, there seems to be some reservations.
-Concerns expressed ranged from the spread of disease to the need for an alternative to traditional fishmeal.
+The hope for this hatchery was to create a more sustainable way to meet the demand for Pacific Bluefin Tuna and protect the wild population as it recovers, however, there are still those who have some reservations.
+Concerns expressed range from the spread of disease to the need for an alternative to traditional fishmeal.
 The hatchery researched and decided on viable ways of addressing the concerns around fishmeal.

-If established, this would be the first Pacific Bluefin Tuna hatchery of its kind in North America and only the third worldwide.
+After its establishment, this hatchery became the first Pacific Bluefin Tuna hatchery of its kind in North America and only the third worldwide.

 Every Farm Needs a Monitoring System

-The health of your farm is dependent upon reliable monitoring.
+The health of your farm is dependent upon reliable, real-time monitoring.
 No matter if you have an indoor or outdoor farm, we have a monitoring solution for you!
-Both the aquaDOT Buoy and the aquaDOT mini send real-time temperature and dissolved oxygen level data points to our customized portal where you can create settings and alerts matched to the needs of your farm.
+The Aquasend Beacon® sends real-time temperature and dissolved oxygen level data points to our customized portal where you can create settings and alerts matched to the needs of your farm.

-Put the Aquasend solution to work for you.
-Contact us today to learn more about how our monitoring devices and integrated portal can solve your aquafarming monitoring needs.
+Put the Aquasend® solution to work for you.
+Contact us today to learn more about how the Aquasend Beacon and our integrated portal can bring your farm a breath of fresh air.